mydaytrip/partner-api/source/includes/trip-api.md

 bookingReference   | string                                      | Short booking reference that can be shared with the customer in order for him to be able to contact Daytrip customer support easily. departureTimeUtc   | string                                      | Date and time of departure in UTC. originTimezone     | string                                      | IANA timezone for the origin location.
-Can be used to convert `departureTimeUtc` to local time. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pick up of this booking. meetingPosition    | object - [MeetingPosition](#meetingposition)| Information about the meeting position, important for unreachable places or when meet and greet is not provided.
-Optional. dropOffPosition    | object - [DropOffPosition](#dropoffposition)| Information about the drop off position, important for unreachable places.
+Can be used to convert `departureTimeUtc` to local time. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pickup of this booking. meetingPosition    | object - [MeetingPosition](#meetingposition)| Information about the meeting position, important for unreachable places or when meet and greet is not provided.
+Optional. dropOffPosition    | object - [DropOffPosition](#dropoffposition)| Information about the dropoff position, important for unreachable places.
 Optional. trip               | object - [TripOption](#tripoption)          | Trip option used to make the booking.

 ### Error status codes